|

 The Dutch electronics company Philips launches the compact cassette in Britain.

-The Queen opens the first World Book Fair in London on 10th June.
+Queen Elizabeth II opens the first World Book Fair in London on 10th June.

-The USSR and East Germany sign a 20-year treaty of friendship on 12th June.
+On the same day the USSR and East Germany sign a 20-year treaty of friendship in Moscow.

 |